supix/pwdIndexer/README.md

 ![Index three after indexing the token topping](/docs/fifth.png?raw=true "Index three after indexing the token topping")

 As in the previous case, the first 4 characters of the indexed token (i.e. `topp`) are already in the tree, and do not instantiate any new node.
-The remeining part of the token (i.e. `ing`) generates a new tree path under the node `p`.
+The remaining part of the token (i.e. `ing`) generates a new tree path under the node `p`.

 Starting from the current state of the tree, let's now try to search the pattern `to`.
 The first letter of the pattern is `t`, and the search starts from the only node in the tree containing this character.
 The next character is `o`, and it happens to exist within the children of the current node `t`.
 The pattern is completed and the search found a match in the node `o`, highlighted in yellow in the following picture.